-In light of the coronavirus outbreak and the government's new advice regarding social distancing, many of the major publishing houses are gearing up to work from home and close their offices.
+In light of the coronavirus outbreak and the government's new advice regarding social distancing, many publications are being postponed for as far away as the new year.

-Please email Tamsin Hackett with any information about publications or events being postponed.
+Please email Tamsin Hackett with any information about publications, events or festivals being postponed.

 Patrick Freyne's OK, Let's Do Your Stupid Idea